Lercerss/SOEN343/README.md

 node app.js
 ```

-### Running the webpack dev server
+### Running Webpack Dev Server

-Inside anansiUI use the following command:
+Inside anansiUI/, run the following command as a separate process from the node server (on another terminal):

 ```
 npm start